Images Depict Mature Plants

 Kieffer Lime Trees for Sale Online

-Kieffer Lime Trees, otherwise known as Makrut Lime Trees or Thai Lime Trees, has a uniquely wrinkled green rind that is impossible to miss.
+Kieffer Lime Trees, known as Makrut Lime Trees or Thai Lime Trees, have a uniquely wrinkled green rind that is impossible to miss.
 They almost look to have the same folds as a brain.
-The leaves from this tree are a major part of Asian cuisine since it is native to southern China and tropical Southeast Asia, as well as many other parts of the tree.
+The leaves from this tree are a significant part of Asian cuisine since it is native to southern China, tropical Southeast Asia, and many other parts of the tree.
 The essential oils from this lime are also used in perfume.

-Read the product information below for more details on how to properly grow your Lime Tree indoors and outdoors.
+Read the product information below for more details on properly growing your Lime Tree indoors and outdoors.

 NOTE: Does not ship to Arizona (AZ), California (CA), or Texas (TX) due to Phytosanitary rules and regulations.